 These heavenly treats only take minutes to prepare, and they made quite a visual and edible impact on the kids and adults alike.
 I'm a big fan of cooking this dish with evaporated skim milk because it makes the potatoes really fluffy without the added fat of heavy cream.
 I usually don't like to use foods that have a ton of sugar, but just a few mini marshmallows really take this recipe to the next level for kids and makes it fun for them.
 After all, it's the “icing”!
 They’re not essential to the recipe, so you can easily leave them out.

-This recipe is also a time saver when you're cooking Thanksgiving dinner, because the orange pulp that you scoop out goes right into the weelicious cranberry sauce recipe!
-A green vegetable, some succulent turkey and you have a perfect meal for the entire family with a few leftovers for the next day.
+This recipe is also a time saver when you're cooking Thanksgiving dinner, because the orange pulp that you scoop out goes right into the Weelicious Orange Cranberry Sauce!
+A green vegetable, some succulent brined turkey and you have a perfect meal for the entire family with a few leftovers for the next day.

 - 2 pounds sweet potatoes (you want to use potatoes that are really orange, also known as yams)

 - 1 Tbsp Brown Sugar or Maple Syrup